SteeltoeOSS/Steeltoe/src/Steeltoe.CloudFoundry.Connector.Redis/README.md

         // Add Microsoft Redis Cache configured from CloudFoundry services.AddDistributedRedisCache(Configuration);

+        // Add StackExchange ConnectionMultiplexor configurated from CloudFoundry services.AddRedisConnectionMultiplexer(Configuration);

-        // Add framework services.
+        // Add framework services
         services.AddMvc();
         ...
     }
     ....
 ```
 ## Using the Cache
-Below is an example illustrating how to use the DI services to inject the Cache into a controller:
+Below is an example illustrating how to use the DI services to inject the `IDistributedCache` into a controller.
+The same idea holds for `ConnectionMultiplexor`.

 ```